rubymonsters/testing-for-beginners/source/05-rspec/04-advanced.md

 Wouldn't it be nice to move this to a shared place, like Minitest's `setup` method?

+## Before

-RSpec calls this feature `before`.
+RSpec has the same feature, but it calls it `before`.

 This is just another method that RSpec defines, and it takes a block, too.
-RSpec will call (execute) this block before each of the tests (examples):
+RSpec will call (execute) this block before each one of the tests (examples):

 ```ruby